Lake Hiawatha, New Jersey: Geography

 Lake Hiawatha is in eastern Morris County, in the northeastern part of Parsippany–Troy Hills Township.
 It is bordered to the south by the Parsippany CDP and to the northeast by Montville Township, including part of the community of Pine Brook.
 It is 3 mi southeast of Boonton, 9 mi northeast of Morristown, the Morris county seat, and 17 mi northwest of Newark.
 Interstate 287 passes 3 mi west of the community, and Interstate 80 passes 2 mi to the south.

 According to the U.S. Census Bureau, the Lake Hiawatha CDP has a total area of 1.11 sqmi, of which 0.01 sqmi, or 0.81%, are water.
 The Rockaway River forms the eastern edge of the community and flows southeast to join the Passaic River, part of the watershed of Newark Bay.

 Demographics

-Lake Hiawatha first appeared as a census designated place in the 2020 U.S. census.
+Lake Hiawatha was listed as an unincorporated community in the 1970 U.S. census.
+It did not appear in subsequent censuses until it was listed as a census designated place in the 2020 U.S. census.

-As of the 2020 United States census, the population was 10,194.
-The Census' American Community Survey estimated 4,158 households, and 2,540 families in Lake Hiawatha as of the period 2018-2022.
-During that time period, the racial makeup of the community was an estimated 51.6% white, 3.8% black or African-American, 0.3% Native American, 32.9% Asian, 0% Pacific Islander, and 9.6% from two or more races.
-Hispanic or Latino of any race were 9.9% of the population.